thiscouldbebetter/GameFrameworkTS/Readme.md

 * Display - System-level graphics concepts are abstracted behind interfaces.
 * Controls - Buttons, lists, text boxes, scrollbars, tabs, and so on.
-* Persistence - Player profiles and saving and loading games to and from browser local storage or files.
+* Storage - Player profiles and saving and loading games to and from browser local storage or files.
 * Media - Loading and presenting images, sounds, music, videos, fonts, text, and data files.
 * Physics - Position, orientation, movement, and collision detection and response.
 * Model - Common game concepts like inventory, equipment, crafting, conversations, skills, containers, and trade.